 There are pros and cons to both having a vehicle and choosing not to have a vehicle.
-We will explore both options so you can choose which one would be right for you and your needs.
+We will explore both options so you can choose which would be right for you and your needs.

-Reasons to NOT Own a Car
+Reasons NOT to Own a Car

 * Parking can pose quite a challenge in Panama sometimes.
-If you live in the city or one of the more popular ex-pat towns, sometimes finding a parking spot can require patience and a little bit of luck!
+If you live in the city or one of the more popular ex-pat towns, sometimes finding a parking spot can require patience and a little luck!
 Parking in and around grocery stores, restaurants, and shopping areas is somewhat limited in Panama.
 A restaurant that has seating for 50 people might have 4 or 5 parking places!
 You don’t have to worry about parking if a taxi drops you off in front of the restaurant, grocery store, or business.

 Reasons to OWN a Car:

 * Owning a car gives you more choices about where you can live.
 Rents are more affordable if you are not living close to downtown.
 The savings in rent can offset the cost of owning a car.

 * When you own a car, you’ll be able to go wherever you want to go whenever you want to go.
 Panama is such a beautiful country; you can explore more places if you own a car.

 * In an emergency, you can get to a hospital or doctor’s office faster if you own your car.
 You won’t need to wait for transportation to come to you or rely on friends to drive you.
 Some towns in Panama have no emergency services, so you’ll need a car if you live in one of these areas.